lucapette/lucapette.github.com/_posts/2012-04-16-grouping-validations.markdown

 layout: blog
 ---

-I'm pretty satisfied with how you can achieve common tasks with Rails.
-I'm thinking about Rails routing, validations, internationalization and etc. But there is just one thing I didn't really like.
+I'm pretty satisfied about how you can achieve common tasks with Rails.
+I'm thinking about routing, validations, internationalization and etc. But there is just one thing I didn't really like.
 And it's, of course, grouping validations.
 I'm talking about the simple situations where you have a model that needs to group validations per steps.
 Something that the awesome [DataMapper](http://datamapper.org/) guys call contextual validations.